jwulf/zeebe-client-node-js/guide/content/quickstart/quickstart.md

 The next task is to deploy a workflow to the broker.

-The method `ZBClient.deployWorkflow()` takes a path to a .bpmn file, and deploys that BPMN file to the broker, returning a Promise of a broker response.
+The method `ZBClient.deployWorkflow()` takes a path to a .bpmn file, and deploys that BPMN file to the broker, returning a Promise of a broker response - a `DeployWorkflowResponse`.

 Here is the sample workflow that we will be using: